larvit/larvitbase/docs/01_static_router_and_controllers.md

-# Larvitbase simple first application tutorial
+# 01. Static router and controllers

 In this document you will learn to: